phac-nml/irida/doc/user/user/pipelines/index.md

 ![analysis-email-upon-completion](images/analysis-email-upon-completion.png)

-The option to receive an email upon analysis completion can also be updated as long as the analysis is not in `COMPLETED` or `ERROR` state.
+The option to receive an email upon analysis completion or upon error can also be updated as long as the analysis is not in `COMPLETED` or `ERROR` state.
 To update the email option click the `Settings` tab.
-To receive an email select the checkbox in the `Receive an email upon analysis completion` section.
+To receive an email upon completion select the checkbox in the `Receive an email upon analysis completion` section.
+If you do not want to receive an email then you can unselect the checkbox in this section.
+To receive an email upon completion select the checkbox in the `Receive an email upon analysis error` section.
 If you do not want to receive an email then you can unselect the checkbox in this section.

 ![analysis-email-upon-completion-running](images/analysis-email-upon-completion-running.png)